Bachelorette Episode 8 Recap - How Hometowns Went Down

 Advertisement

 The first strange part of this tale arises when Colton, apropos of very little, announces to his mother he has informed Becca of his virginity.
-The he adds that the fantasy suites, as she knows, are ahead.
+Then he adds that the fantasy suites, as she knows, are ahead.
 The subtext of “and that’s where sex happens” is practically just text.
-While a number of American families should be less terrified around the subject sex, it’s wholly unnecessary as a full-grown adult to get out a bullhorn and tell your mum, on national television, where you have and have not put your genitals.
-Colton’s mum, who would obviously rather sip her wine than hear about her son’s sex life, simply blinks on, adding platitudes.
-Colton has four siblings at hometowns dinner, couldn’t he have had this delicate conversation with one of them?
+While a number of American families should be less terrified around the subject of sex, it’s wholly unnecessary as a full-grown adult to get out a bullhorn and tell your mom, on national television, where you have and have not put your genitals.
+Colton’s mom, who would obviously rather sip her wine than hear about her son’s sex life, simply blinks on, adding platitudes.
+Colton has four siblings at his hometown dinner, couldn’t he have had this delicate conversation with one of them?

 Minutes later, Becca and Colton’s mom have their one-on-one chat.
 Inexplicably, Becca, usually ultra polite Becca, brings up Colton’s virginity to his own mother, a woman she has known for roughly the length of time it takes to drink half a glass of chardonnay.
 Everyone, please remember the words of Jenny From The Block.
 It’s!
 Not!
 That!
 Serious!
 Unfortunately, no one listens to J.Lo's advice and, before the rose ceremony, Colton, apropos of nothing again, brings up his virginity in terms of the fantasy suites to Chris Harrison.
 Chris is first shocked by the question and then assures Colton he can do whatever he feels comfortable doing.
 Both of these seemingly out-of-the-blue moments reek of producer prodding.